Can KE Holdings Inc. (BEKE) Remain Competitive?

-KE Holdings Inc. (NYSE:BEKE) went down by -6.85% from its latest closing price compared to the recent 1-year high of $25.98.
-The company’s stock price has collected -23.91% of loss in the last five trading sessions.
+KE Holdings Inc. (NYSE:BEKE) went up by 3.26% from its latest closing price compared to the recent 1-year high of $25.98.
+The company’s stock price has collected -14.32% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/17/21 that Chinese Broker to Conduct Review Into Short-Seller’s Fraud Allegations

 Is It Worth Investing in KE Holdings Inc. (NYSE :BEKE) Right Now?